sauerbraten/genserverogz/README.md

 # genserverogz

 A Sauerbraten map file parser/trimmer.
-Feed it a gunzipped .ogz file and it gives you a file containing only the header, map vars, game identifier, extras, MRU and entities sections.
-(You'll have to gzip that file back up in order to use it as an .ogz file on the server.)
+Feed it a gunzipped .ogz file and it gives you a file containing only the header, game identifier, and entities sections.
+(You'll have to gzip that file back up in order to use it as an .ogz file on the server.
+See: [genall.sh](./genall.sh))

-It specifically omits the vslots, lightmaps, blendmaps and octree geometry data from the original file.
-This reduces the file size by ~99.5%.
+It specifically omits the map vars, extras, MRU ("most recently used"), lightmaps, blendmaps, vslots and octree geometry data from the original file.
+This reduces the file size by ~99.6%.

-You can also use it as a parser of the processed sections, but it can't give you information on vslots, lightmaps, blendmaps and the octree since it never parses them.
+You can also use it as a parser of the processed sections, but it can't give you information on vslots, extras, MRU, lightmaps, blendmaps and the octree since it doesn't parse them.

 ## Usage

 ```
-$ genserverogz --help
+$ genserverogz -help
-Reads uncompressed OGZ file on stdin and writes everything up to and including the entities to a file (omitting everything coming after the entities in the file).
+Reads uncompressed OGZ file on stdin and writes a minimal uncompressed OGZ file containing only the entity data to stdout.
+Specify any print flag to only print the requested fields to stdout instead of the shrunk map data.
 Usage of genserverogz:
   -ents
         print map entities
   -game
         print game identifier
-  -nowrite
-        only parse, don't write trimmed output file
-  -out string
-        output file name (default "shortened.bin")
   -vars
         print map vars (version 29+ only)
   -version